KayVeeZ/HZZ_Docker/README.md

 	<strong>Plot_data</strong> then has code that processes the dataframe, list and array and then plots the received data, then saves the data as a plot named 'plot_dd_mm_yy-HH-MM.png'.<br/>
 	This can then be retreived from the plot_data container using the docker cp command.
 	</p>
+	<h2 style=text-decoration: underline;>Building the images</h2>
+	<p>Building the images is very easy, the Dockerfile is included in the folders of the respective code scripts to build images.
+After navigating to the folders where the respective code is,<br/> you have to do the following.</p>
+	<p>For get_data image:</p>
+	'''bash
+	docker image build -t get_data .
+	'''
 </div>